cenuno/pointdexter/cran-comments.md

     + 2 NOTEs:
         - New submission
         - Package which this enhances but not available for checking: ‘sf’

+* rhub: Windows Server 2008 R2 SP1, R-devel, 32/64 bit
++ 2 NOTEs:
+        - New submission
+        - Package which this enhances but not available for checking: ‘sf’

 ## R CMD check results
 There were no ERRORs, WARNINGs or NOTEs